opentk/opentk/README.md

 Use OpenTK to add cross-platform 3d graphics, audio, compute and haptics to your C# application.
 Integrate it into your existing user interface or use it standalone without any external dependencies.

+OpenTK comes with simple and easy to follow tutorials for learning *modern* OpenGL.
+These are written by the community and represent all of the best practices to get you started.

 #### Learn how to use OpenTK here: https://opentk.net/learn/index.html

+Sample projects that accompany the tutorial can be found here: https://github.com/opentk/LearnOpenTK

 Project website: https://opentk.net